lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 visualization network allow us to direct the output of a process object upstream to affect its input.

-**Figure4--5** shows an example of a feedback loop in a visualization network.
+**Figure 4-5** shows an example of a feedback loop in a visualization network.
 We seed a velocity field with an initial set of random points.
 A probe filter is used to determine the velocity (and possibly other data) at each point.
 Each point is then repositioned in the